 Claims against the Road Accident Fund for benefits paid on behalf of the Scheme's members are disclosed as a contingent asset as the inflow of economic benefits is probable, but not virtually certain.
+At the reporting date Road Accident Fund claims of R6 893 063 (2020: R7 735 000) had been submitted but not yet concluded.

-26. INSURANCE RISK MANAGEMENT
+24. INSURANCE RISK MANAGEMENT

-26.1 RISK MANAGEMENT OBJECTIVES AND POLICIES FOR MITIGATING INSURANCE RISK
+24.1 RISK MANAGEMENT OBJECTIVES AND POLICIES FOR MITIGATING INSURANCE RISK